 Last week, he nearly lost everything.

 On Friday morning, he received a call that a homeless woman had lit a fire to warm herself on the Caltrans property adjacent to his building.
 The campfire burned the garbage she’d been sleeping on, causing the wall to start to burn.
-A timely call from a security guard at the Canteen of Fresno Inc. vending company next door was able to save the business, but Gaminian said that if it had continued another ten minutes, the bakery would have burned down completely.
+A timely call from a security guard at the Canteen of Fresno Inc. vending company next door was able to save the business, but Ganimian said that if it had continued another ten minutes, the bakery would have burned down completely.

 The guard had only recently started working for Canteen, where they’ve also had a serious problem with the homeless encampments at the Caltrans strip of land, he said.

 Earlier this year, trespassers also broke a cage at Hye Quality, ripping the compressor off of their trailer and destroying it to strip the copper, he said.
-Across his fence, Gaminian has to caution people to watch their steps — the ground there is littered with garbage, human waste and used needles.
+Across his fence, Ganimian has to caution people to watch their steps — the ground there is littered with garbage, human waste and used needles.